OlivierBakker/ProliferationAnalysis/README.md

 The following simulates some proliferation data and fits peaks to it.

-Or see the vingette for more detaills: <a href="https://html-preview.github.io/?url=https://github.com/OlivierBakker/ProliferationAnalysis/blob/main/vignettes/fitting_proliferation_model.html" >target="_blank">Fitting a proliferation model with complex mixture</a>
+Or see the vingette for more detaills: <a href="https://html-preview.github.io/?url=https://github.com/OlivierBakker/ProliferationAnalysis/blob/main/vignettes/fitting_proliferation_model.html" >Fitting a proliferation model with complex mixture</a>
 Note: download the vingette html in the vingettes folder for it to render properly

 ```